KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-1.md

 ##### Hybrid Cloud for Storage

-- AWS is pushing for ”hybrid cloud”
+- AWS is pushing for "hybrid cloud"
   - Part of your infrastructure is on-premises
   - Part of your infrastructure is on the cloud
 - This can be due to